My Favorite Frugal Back to School Saving Hacks

 First things first, take stock of your supplies.
 Go around your house.
 Do your kids still have their pencil cases full of barely used pencil crayons, a perfectly good pencil sharpener, and a bunch of erasers still lying around?
 And, even if they don’t have everything, I’m sure they still at least have a few things.

 What shape is their backpack and lunch bag in?
 Can it be reused?
 Yes?
 Then that’s at least $30 right there you don’t need to spend.
 Now, if you’ve got a young one who wants something new and cool, different from last year, even though what they have is in great condition, go to the aisle with all the sew-on and iron-on patches, or check them out at the dollar store.
-Even if they pick $5 dollars worth of patches, fake jewels, or fun ribbons to spice up last year’s bags, you’re still saving money, plus, they’re going to have the coolest and most unique backpack in class.
+Even if they pick $10 dollars worth of iron-on patches, fake jewels, or fun ribbons to spice up last year’s bags, you’re still saving money, plus, they’re going to have the coolest and most unique backpack in class.

 And, for those few items that you inevitably still need, check your flyers, price match, and find the best deals.
 Even if you only save a few dollars here or there it adds up.